 - One episode has Bart, after acquiring a fake driver's license, taking Milhouse, Nelson and Martin on a road trip.
 While checking out the rented car, Milhouse is over the moon to discover that it comes with a cupholder, and insists that they have to stop to get a cup to put in it.

 - Car commercials often advertise the folding seats and other convenience features in a vehicle, paying less attention to more important features.

-- In The Eighties, a popular item at gas stations was a rubber cup holder that had a tab that fit into the space between a car door and window.
-Here is a slightly more modern version.◊
+- In The '80s, a popular item at gas stations was a rubber cup holder that had a tab that fit into the space between a car door and window.

 - A cup holder as a◊ gun accessory?

 - The mundane plastic cupholder has evolved into a heated-and-cooled cupholder for the modern Dodge Charger and a few other models.
 The cupholders are usually made by Amerigon Inc.

 - Bill Bryson provided a droll contemporary summary of the "Cupholder Revolution" in a newspaper column.

 - Cupholders are becoming very common on grocery store shopping carts (trolleys, for the UK reader).

 - Even bicycles can be equipped with a rack to hold a cup, or more often a water bottle.